top of page

 “Listen to them, the children of the night, what music they make!” -Count Dracula from Bram Stoker’s novel, Dracula

-When we hear the word vampire we immediately think of two things.
-One, an immortal creature that longs for blood and two, the essential star vampire Dracula, the vampire who other vampires long to be.
+When we hear the word vampire, we immediately think of two things.
+One, an immortal creature that longs for blood, and two, the essential star vampire Dracula, the vampire whom other vampires long to be.
 In a nutshell, we think of vampires as creatures and supernatural beings with extraordinary powers who we love to read about and watch on television.
-The tale of the vampire has been told over the years in so many ways from Bram Stoker’s classic Dracula all the way to Stephanie Meyer’s Twlight(with lots and lots of vampire tales in between).
+The tale of the vampire has been told over the years in so many ways, from Bram Stoker’s classic Dracula to Stephanie Meyer’s Twilight (with lots and lots of vampire tales in between).

-The one thing to note and consider here however is our perception of the vampire and how it is that we now glamorize something that simply shouldn’t be glamorized.
+The one thing to note and consider here, however, is our perception of the vampire and how it is that we now glamorize something that simply shouldn’t be glamorized.
 Why is it that we don’t fear vampires?
-Where exactly did we go wrong and why did this change?
-Well, technically Dracula is a romance novel just like Die Hard is a Christmas movie but I’ll save that discussion for another day.
+Where exactly did we go wrong, and why did this change?
+Well, technically, Dracula is a romance novel just like Die Hard is a Christmas movie, but I’ll save that discussion for another day.
 The way the media and authors have portrayed vampires usually runs the same...until now.

-At first, when I wrote about the vampires being depressed and suicidal it wasn’t my intention at all as I just wrote what came to me at the time.
-From there it took on a more interesting idea for me so I expanded on it.
-I felt it was a different approach to the vampire lore and there’s nothing sexy or glittery about them.
+At first, when I wrote about the vampires being depressed and suicidal, it wasn’t my intention at all, as I just wrote what came to me at the time.
+From there, it took on a more interesting idea for me, so I expanded on it.
+I felt it was a different approach to the vampire lore, and there’s nothing sexy or glittery about them.
 The series is up to about six or seven(yes I’m not sure how many I’ve written at this point) but with the most recent being the fact that they want to strike fear into people again it will be interesting to see if I could keep it going but so far nothing is in the works of another poem in the series.
-Vampires can be portrayed in many different ways and even as suicidal depressed immortals who are just so over life.
+Vampires can be portrayed in many different ways, and even as suicidal, depressed immortals who are just so over life.

 bottom of page